It’s almost Valentine’s Day, so I couldn’t resist sharing another healthier dessert. You in?

 - Use a rolling pin to roll the dough into an even, roughly 1/4-inch-thick rectangle (see photo).
-Then remove the top layer of wax or parchment paper and use a small circular cookie cutter (like these) to cut out as many cookies as you can - I got roughly 70.
+Then remove the top layer of wax or parchment paper and use a small circular cookie cutter (like these) to cut out as many cookies as you can – I got roughly 70 (as recipe is written).
 Just make sure you have an even number.
-(You could also press half of the dough into a parchment-lined 8x8 baking dish, top with coconut butter, chill, and then top with remaining dough to enjoy them as “Oreo Bars" instead!)
+(You could also press half of the dough into a parchment-lined 8×8 baking dish, top with coconut butter, chill, and then top with remaining dough to enjoy them as “Oreo Bars” instead!)

 - Use a spatula to gently transfer the cookies onto a flat serving platter or plate.
 Reform any remaining dough and cut out more cookies.
 Then transfer the serving platter or plate to the freezer to chill for 10-15 minutes or until slightly hardened.

 - Top half of the cookies with roughly 1 tsp coconut butter.
 Then pop back in the freezer to chill for just a few minutes until the coconut butter is no longer runny.
 Then remove from freezer and top with the other half of the cookies, pressing down slightly to adhere.

 - Enjoy as is or transfer back to the freezer or refrigerator to chill (they tend to soften when at room temperature more than 30 minutes).
 Cookies will keep covered in the refrigerator up to 1 week or in the freezer (my preference) up to 1 month.